-Kreditanstalt für Wiederaufbau, popularly known as KfW bank, stands as the Federal Government of Germany's promotional and second-largest bank2.
-KfW champions the EU's leading initiative in this realm: the Energy Efficient Refurbishment and Construction Programs.
-These programs aim to usher in a paradigm shift, motivating both residences and businesses to adhere to advanced energy-efficient standards and promote thermally enhanced construction and renovation.
-This endeavor is further facilitated by KfW's substantial support for Small and Medium Enterprises (SMEs), local communities, and households.
-Recipients benefit from attractive financial packages during this transition, including low-interest loans, grants, and a structured debt relief system.
+Kreditanstalt für Wiederaufbau, popularly known as KfW bank, stands as the Federal Government of Germany's promotional and second-largest bank3.
+KfW champions the EU's leading initiative in this realm: the energy efficient refurbishment and construction programs4.
+These programs aimed to usher in a paradigm shift, motivating both residences and businesses to adhere to advanced energy-efficient standards and promote thermally enhanced construction and renovation.
+This endeavor was further facilitated by KfW's substantial support for Small and Medium Enterprises (SMEs), local communities, and households.
+Recipients benefited from attractive financial packages during this transition, including low-interest loans, and a structured debt relief system.

 In a collaborative stride, KfW, in conjunction with the German Energy Agency GmBH and the Federal Ministry of Transport, Building and Urban Affairs, introduced the 'KfW Efficiency House' classification.
 This categorization denotes the percentage of a building's annual primary energy consumption compared to a reference new build, based on the German Energy Saving Ordinance (EnEV) standards.
-For instance, a KfW Efficiency House 55 implies a building that utilizes merely 55% of the energy of its contemporary counterpart.
-While this standard stands as the pinnacle for new residential constructions, the KfW Efficiency House certification for renovations spanned a range, with 115 being the lowest standard and 55 the highest3.
+For instance, a KfW Efficiency House 55 implied a building that utilized merely 55% of the energy of its contemporary counterpart.
+While this standard stood as the pinnacle for new residential constructions, the KfW Efficiency House certification for renovations spanned a range, with 115 being the lowest standard and 55 the highest5.

-2 As of 2022, it had assets worth EUR 551.0 billion.
+3 As of 2022, it had assets worth EUR 551.0 billion.